HarmlessEvil/GameDev-Days-2019/README.md

 - Game MUST include leaderboard system

 ## About poject
 This project is a part of IFMO's ["Dev Days, Fall 2019"](https://wiki.compscicenter.ru/index.php/Devdays_Осень_2019).
-It supposed to live a bit longer than itch.io contest and start a bit eralier than Dev Days :)
+It supposed to live a bit longer than itch.io contest and start a bit earlier than Dev Days :)